farsil/rom-patching-utilities/README.md

 # Usage

-All individual utilities accept a `-h` argument that provides usage help.
+All utilities accept a `-h` argument that will display the usage string.